aiko-kami/panda-server/README.md

 **Main Features:**

 - **<ins>Project Proposals:</ins>** You have an inspiring project idea but need specific talents to make it happen?
-Post your project proposal on Sheepy!
+Post your project proposal on Make It!
 Describe your project's goal and the skills you're seeking.
 Watch your idea come to life as talented individuals from around the world express their interest in joining your project.

 - **<ins>Talent Showcase:</ins>** Are you a designer, developer, musician, writer, or have any other amazing talent to share?
-Sheepy enables you to create a stunning talent profile showcasing your expertise and experience.
+Make It enables you to create a stunning talent profile showcasing your expertise and experience.
 Share your portfolio and talents, making it easy for project creators to find and invite you to collaborate.

 <br>